4 Step Rental Procedures

 The entire process takes about one hour, however it can be much longer if the Tenants have not read the lease before the signing date.
-We schedule two hours to allow for as many questions as possible.
+We schedule enough time to allow for as many questions as possible.
 Please make sure everyone has taken time to read the lease before coming to the signing.

 What To Do After The Lease Signing

 Encourage your Co-Signer to read through the lease.
 If they have any questions please suggest they look up the information on our web site or call our office.
-Remind them that we must receive the signed lease and the deposit within ten days of the lease signing.
-Please allow three or four postal days for the lease package to arrive at our office unless your Co-Signer is using a commercial express carrier or hand delivering the lease.
+Remind them that we must receive the scanned copy of the signed lease within 3 days and the hard copy with deposit payment within ten days of the lease signing.
+Please allow three or four postal days for the lease to arrive at our office unless your Co-Signer is using a commercial express carrier or hand delivering the lease.

 We will contact the group as soon as all paperwork has been received for your group.
 We will also notify if we have not received either your paperwork or if someone else in your group has incomplete paperwork.
 As soon as all leases are completed and received by Castle Property, each lease will be an Individual Lease and any cancellation after that date with be handled on an individual basis.

 Since most Tenants sign their leases 8-10 months before their lease begins, we don't expect you to remember every deadline.
 Before the end of the current Spring term, we will send a move-in package that includes your payment envelopes, a tenant information sheet to update any contact information that may have changed and information about your payments.
 We also include information about renter's insurance and remind you of the rent payment schedule.
 This information package is sent to your permanent address.
 If this changes from the time you sign your lease, please keep us informed.